ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/setup-wizard.markdown

 ![Figure 5.
 Finishing Up](images/setup/6.png)

-When finished, you will receive a ZIP file containing all of the cluster configuration files that include the server and client certificates, and a settings.json file for each node.
+When finished you will receive a ZIP file containing all of the cluster configuration files that include the server and client certificates, and a settings.json file for each node.

 ![Figure 6.
 Configuration Completed](images/setup/7.png)

-Click the "Restart Server" button and wait until the browser redirects you to the new url (in our example, it's "https://a.3cpo.dbs.local.ravendb.net").
+Click the "Restart Server" button and wait until the browser redirects you to the new URL (in our example, it's "https://a.3cpo.dbs.local.ravendb.net").

 If you checked the relevant box in the previous stage, a client certificate is registered in the OS trusted store during setup.
 The Chrome and Edge browsers use the OS store, so they will let you choose your certificate right before you are redirected.
 Firefox users will have to manually import the certificate to the browser via Tools > Options > Advanced > Certificates > View Certificates.